qgis/QGIS-Enhancement-Proposals/qep-14-authentication-system.rst

 Upon command line launch of ``qgis``, the user can define::

-  --authdbdirectory | -a  "directory for authentication database"
+  --authdbdirectory | -a  "path to directory for authentication database"

 into which a ``qgis-auth.db`` will be created, if it does not already exist.